 I was 3 years old when I was first introduced to the stage.
 With an older sister that danced company I was in a dance studio almost daily.
 I was nearly 4 when I danced my first recital, showing no reservations as I waved to the audience.

 Dance was an exhilarating experience but I just couldn’t let go of what seemed like an in-born desire to play the violin.
 At age 10 I got my chance and started taking private lessons with my life long mentor Stefanie Graef Rollins Carr.
 Within 6 months of starting lessons I won my first competition.
 From there I continued to charge forward playing concertmaster, often featured as a soloist, and winning two state level competitions in performance and composition.
 At age 14 I was the youngest seated principal chair of the Rome Symphony Orchestra where my original work Largo and Allegro was performed.
 By age 15 I had a small roster of private students and I have continued to teach students worldwide.

 As an Autism Advocate I have worked to bring music to students with disabilities.
 It was Dr. Shinichi Suzuki that said, “Every child can learn,” a philosophy I hold at the centre of my teaching approach.
 I began a music program at The Hirsch Academy, a school in Decatur, Georgia for students with special needs.
 Ever since then I have continued to take on students with disabilities and complex motor needs, many who take lessons online using a webcam.

 I continue to feed my hunger for music by Challenging myself to learn new instruments.
-Over the years I have learned viola, cello, piano and guitar, and recently started learning to play drums.
-I can’t imagine living a life without music.
+Over the years I have learned viola, cello, piano and guitar, and recently started learning to play drums and trombone.
+I also enjoy my work as a filmmaker, and author.
+In my free time, I volunteer as the team photographer for the Leaside Flames, a AA youth hockey team coached by my talented husband Brian Dooley.
+I can’t imagine living a life without music and creativity.